Vizidox/plato/README.md

 cp .env.local .env
 ```

-Make sure you fill in expiry the Template directory with an absolute path.
+Make sure you fill in the Template directory with an absolute path.
 You may use a subdirectory inside of your DATA_DIR.

 e.g TEMPLATE_DIRECTORY=/home/carloscoda/projects/templating/data/templates